minheeseo/web-scraping/README.md

 </p>

 To scrape rental listings from this website, the results of a city, state, or zip (for example, St Louis) should be first inserted in the search page.
 For this project, I use metropolitan area and corresponding code as inputs.
 Then, on the results page, each listing should be clicked for more informaion about features.
-Here, Selenium API is a useful tool for web scraping this website as it automates the actions.
-To use the code (gosection8.py), make sure you install ChromeDriver on your local machine.
+Here, Selenium API is a useful tool to web scraping this site as it automates the actions.
+To use the code (``gosection8.py``), make sure you install ChromeDriver on your local machine.

 ### C. Code

 From ``input.xlsx`` file, each metropolitan area is appended after the base URL.
 If there are no listings on the search results page, the scraper prints ``".....................no infomation for this link....................."``.
-If there are listings, then the code checks the number of pages of the search results, automatically click on each listing, scrape information, and writes them into csv files.
+If there are listings, then the code checks the number of pages of the search results, automatically click on each listing, scrapes information, and writes them into csv files.

 ```python